 Compression of Brachial Plexus Best Resolved with our targeted Chiropractic Treatment

-Compression or impingement of the brachial plexus can occur as these nerve fibers exit the spine.
+Compression or impingement of the brachial plexus can occur as these nerve fibres exit the spine.
 They can also be compressed when they pass through muscles or over the rib leads to symptoms and malfunction.
-In short, if the controlling and monitoring systems in your arm is pinched, don’t expect the arm to work well.
+In short, if the controlling and monitoring system in your arm isn’t working, don’t expect it to work well.
 That is where our chiropractor comes in.
 Our clinical chiropractors’ primary goal is to identify compression of nerves that control and monitor function.
 To conclude, the chiropractic adjustment is the best way to ensure a better spine and joint health.

 The most critical aspect of chiropractic care is the proper assessment of a patient.
 Once, the cause is known, the remedy is easy.
-The adjustment you get from our clinical chiropractor is focused on restoration of proper functions.
+The adjustment you get from our clinical chiropractor restores proper function.
 Restoration of nerve function is critical to your recovery.
 An adjustment is the best means of freeing a pinched nerve.
 To summarize, spine and joint pain can benefit significantly from the expert care you get through our chiropractic adjustment.

 Chiropractic Spine and Joint Treatment

-Instruments such as the “Activator” allows only a precise, premeasured amount of force to be delivered to a particular segment at a precise angle, which is impossible to accomplish manually.
-An instrument like the Activator is changing the non-surgical field of Spine, Joint, and Orthopedic conditions.
+There are various methods of chiropractic treatments or adjustments.
+Some are manual or “hands-on,” while others are through an instrument.
+In short, there are three main chiropractic techniques; Activator, diversified and Gonstead techniques.
+Instruments such as the “Activator” allow only a precise, premeasured amount of force to be delivered to a particular segment at a specific angle, which is impossible to accomplish manually.
+An instrument like the Activator is changing the non-surgical field of spine, joint, and orthopaedic conditions.

 In our centers, we initiated the instrument-assisted methods of adjustments in 2007 and had found them to be significantly more effective in comparison to the Gonstead Methods, Diversified methods, or even Thompson Methods of spinal or joint adjustment.